webpack/webpack.js.org/src/content/configuration/resolve.md

 W> Removed in webpack 5

 The extensions/suffixes that are used when resolving loaders.
 Since version two, we [strongly recommend](/migrate/3/#automatic--loader-module-name-extension-removed) using the full name, e.g. `example-loader`, as much as possible for clarity.
-However, if you really wanted to exclude the `-loader` bit, i.e. just use `example`, you can use this option to do so:
+However, if you really wanted to exclude the `-loader` bit, i.e. to use `example`, you can use this option to do so:

 __webpack.config.js__